-FAQ on Best Time To Visit
+FAQ on Best Time to Visit

-Best Time To Visit FAQs
+Best Time to Visit FAQs

 The best time to visit China depends on which places you wish to visit, what type of weather you enjoy.
 May, September and October are the peak tourist months at China's most popular destinations when the weather is comparatively comfortable, but prices are higher, and everywhere is more crowded.
 Prices drop a bit in the shoulder season, which runs from late March through April and from June through August.
 The low season arrives in late November, and continues through the winter to March, when there are fewer crowds and the prices are lower.

 There's a lot of it, from tropical in the far south to sub-arctic in the far north!
 China's a big landmass, running from the Pacific to the Himalaya, with latitudes similar to the US.
 A trip through Beijing, Xi'an, Shanghai and Guilin would be like going from New York to Florida via Texas and Wisconsin.
 It's about 5,500 kilometers from the tropical south to the cooler north, and there can be as much as 40 °C (130 °F) difference between them.
 In winter the monsoon blows in from Siberia, bringing very cold, dry weather in the north, and weakening as it travels south, while in summer the monsoons bring warm wet weather in from the ocean, and summers can be very hot and humid in many areas.
 Spring and Autumn usually bring the best weather.

 I heard that the temperature in Jiuzhaigou is quite low at nights, is that true?